RoleModel/BestPractices/README.md

 Make sure you have installed the dependecies using `bundle install`

-`bundle exec jekyll serve --livereload` to start a local server with auto refreshing on change.
+`bundle exec jekyll serve` to start a local server with auto refreshing on change.